gatien-lamulle/trowelJS/Readme.md

 | onChange        | (event: Event) => string \| void    | (Optional) A function called when the field's value changes.
 It can return a string or nothing (void).        |
 | onFocus         | (event: Event) => string \| void    | (Optional) A function called when the field receives focus.
 It can return a string or nothing (void).          |
 | onBlur          | (event: Event) => string \| void    | (Optional) A function called when the field loses focus.
 It can return a string or nothing (void).            |

+`Field` can be a simple string representing the field name, in which case the value of type is "text" by default.

 The `Field` type represents a single form field and its associated properties.
 You can use these properties to customize the behavior and appearance of each field when creating forms with TrowelJS.